top of page

 Deadline: TBA

-Guided by mentors from Meta's summer academy, who are established employees within the company, participants will explore various facets of Meta while also delving into the technological and computer science aspects of the industry.
-With a strong emphasis on learning and exposure to the tech sector, the program promises invaluable insights and growth opportunities.
-Additionally, Meta facilitates accessibility by providing transportation for all externs, ensuring that high school students from across California can participate.
-Given the highly competitive selection process, where only 150 students are chosen for the final cohort.
+Meta Summer Academy, initiated by Facebook, offers the chance to gain insight into Meta's operations and culture over six weeks.
+Students are expected to commit 30 hours per week to the program.
+Guided by employees in the company, you will explore various facets of Meta, especially the technological and computer science aspects.
+With a strong emphasis on learning and exposure to the tech sector, the program offers valuable insights.
+Additionally, Meta provides transportation for all externs, ensuring that high school students from across California can participate.
+Only 150 students are chosen for the final cohort.
+To learn more about this program, check out our complete guide here.

 Location: Menlo Park, CA